 If you answered yes to these questions, the Master Gardener program could be for you.

 If accepted into the Tarrant County Master Gardener program, you will attend a Master Gardener training course.
 Classes are taught by Texas AgriLife Extension Service specialists, staff, and local experts.

 The program provides a minimum of 72 hours of instruction that covers topics including lawn care; ornamental trees and shrubs; insect, disease, and weed management; soils and plant nutrition; vegetable gardening; home fruit production; garden flowers; and water conservation.
-The training is offered 9:00 a.m.- 4:00 p.m. on Tuesdays and Thursdays, March through May (tentative).
+Spring training typically begins on Tuesdays and Thursdays, 9:00 a.m.- 4:00 p.m. beginning in March and ending in May.
 Every two years we offer a Master Gardener Modular Program.
 These classes are held one to two Saturdays a month, from 9 a.m. to 4 p.m.
 The next available Master Gardener Modular Program will be in 2024.
 Both Master Gardener courses offer the same educational information, the only difference is the additional time it will take for you to become a certified Master Gardener when participating in the Modular Program.
-The cost for both programs begin at $325.
+The cost for both programs begin at $350.

 In exchange for training, participants are asked to volunteer time to their County Extension program.
 At least 72 hours of volunteer service within one year following the training is required to earn the title of “Tarrant County Master Gardener.”